 1. Take time to actively listen

-Actively listening means playing close attention to what your child is saying and feeling, rather than thinking of what you want to say next.
-This shows your child that you care and that you’re interested.
+Actively listening means paying close attention to what your child is saying, both with their words and their body language.
+This lets you tune in to your child’s thoughts and feelings.
+And it shows your child that you care and are interested in them.

 2. Set clear rules about behaviour

-Clear rules make your expectations clear.
+Family rules set clear expectations about behaviour.
 If you can, involve all family members in the discussions about rules.
 Try to keep the rules positive.
-For example, instead of saying ‘Don’t be disrespectful,’ you could say, ’We speak to each other with respect’.
+For example, instead of saying ‘Don’t be disrespectful,’ you could say, ‘We treat each other with respect’.